EAS-project-oy/eas-eu-compliance/readme.txt

 == Changelog ==
 = 1.8.8 =
 * Fixed a bug where payment options would flicker in the WooCommerce blocks-used checkout page on some installations
-* Fixed a bug with tax mismatches in the blocks-used checkout adn cart pages for WooCommerce.
+* Fixed a bug with tax mismatches in the blocks-used checkout and cart pages for WooCommerce.

 = 1.8.7 =